iKlsR/WordsIGoogled/README.md

 Best guess - *run around, confusing verbiage* (originally heard in a video as "rigamarole", have heard it a few times prior but used context to assume the guess)

 Definition - Confused, rambling, or incoherent discourse; nonsense

+### (19/4/2023) confabulated

+Best guess - Make up, go offtopic

+Definition - To fill in gaps in one's memory with fabrications that one believes to be facts.
+To talk casually; chat.